 Department/AP Course Year of Eligibility Course Prerequisites Required Grades for consideration English: AP English Literature Senior year English III B+ or higher in English III.
 B+ or higher English III essay average.
-English: AP Language and Composition Exam Junior year Strong B+ average in concurrent English III course.
-History: AP U.S. History Junior year World History II B+ or higher in World History II History: AP Psychology Senior Year US History or AP U.S. History B+ or higher in AP U.S. History or A- in U.S. History World Languages: AP Chinese Language and Culture Junior or Senior year Chinese IV (H) B or higher in Chinese IV (H) World Languages: AP French Language and Culture Junior or Senior year French IV (H) B or higher in French IV (H) World Languages: AP Latin Junior or Senior year Latin III (H) or Latin IV (H) B+ or higher in Latin III (H) or Latin IV (H).
+History: AP U.S. History Junior year World History II B+ or higher in World History II History: AP Psychology Senior Year US History or AP U.S. History B+ or higher in AP U.S. History or A- in U.S. History World Languages: AP Chinese Language and Culture Junior or Senior year, or by permission Chinese IV (H) B or higher in Chinese IV (H) World Languages: AP French Language and Culture Junior or Senior year French IV (H) B or higher in French IV (H) World Languages: AP Latin Junior or Senior year Latin III (H) or Latin IV (H) B+ or higher in Latin III (H) or Latin IV (H).
 Success in the transition to reading Latin literature at the Latin III or Latin IV level.
-World Languages: AP Spanish Language and Culture Junior or Senior year Spanish IV (H) B or higher in Spanish IV (H) Mathematics: AP Calculus AB Senior year or junior year Precalculus A- or higher test average in Precalculus Mathematics: AP Calculus BC Senior year or junior year Honors Precalculus B+ or higher test average in Honors Precalculus Mathematics: AP Statistics Junior year or senior year Precalculus B+ or higher test average in Precalculus Science: AP Biology Senior or Junior year BiologyChemistryMay take Physics Grade average of B or higher in Biology; Grade average of B or higher in concurrently Chemistry or B- or higher in Honors Chemistry Higher than a 650 SAT II Biology or Chemistry score if not at GFS for Biology or Chemistry or a placement test.
-Science: AP Chemistry Senior or Junior year Honors Precalculus concurrently or as a junior Calculus or higher as a senior Chemistry B+ or higher in Precalculus; A- or higher in Honors Chemistry; Test grade average of B+ or higher in Honors Chemistry; Test grade average of B+ or higher in Physics, if already taken; Higher than a 650 SAT II Chemistry score if not in Honors Chemistry or at GFS for Chemistry.
+World Languages: AP Spanish Language and Culture Junior or Senior year Spanish IV (H) B or higher in Spanish IV (H) Mathematics: AP Calculus AB Senior year or junior year Precalculus A- or higher test average in Precalculus Mathematics: AP Calculus BC Senior year or junior year Honors Precalculus B+ or higher test average in Honors Precalculus Mathematics: AP Statistics Junior year or senior year Precalculus B+ or higher test average in Precalculus Science: AP Biology Senior or Junior year Biology Chemistry May take Physics concurrently Grade average of B or higher in all previous science classes (or B- in Honors level science classes) Higher than a 650 SAT II Biology or Chemistry score if not at GFS for Biology or Chemistry or a placement test.

+Science: AP Chemistry Senior or Junior year Honors Precalculus concurrently or as a junior Calculus or higher as a senior Chemistry B+ or higher in Precalculus; B or higher in all previous science classes A- or higher in Honors Chemistry; Test grade average of B+ or higher in Honors Chemistry; Test grade average of B+ or higher in Physics, if already taken; Higher than a 650 SAT II Chemistry score if not in Honors Chemistry or at GFS for Chemistry.
 Science: AP Environmental Science Senior year and Junior year by departmental recommendation BiologyChemistryAlgebra II B or higher in all previous science classes; B or higher average in English III; Test grade average of B or higher in Algebra II.
-Science/Technology: AP Computer Science A (Online only, 2019-2020) Senior, Junior, or Sophomore year by departmental recommendation.
-Algebra II Honors concurrently Intro. to Computer Programming, Digital Game Design, previous programming experience with instructor permission, or the OSG summer course "Preparing for AP Computer Science."
-B+ or higher in Precalculus; Test grade average of B+ or higher in Honors Chemistry; Test grade average of B+ or higher in Physics, if already taken; B+ or higher in Algebra II; Previous programming experience Science/Technology: AP Computer Science Principles Senior, Junior, or Sophomore year by departmental recommendation.
-Geometry B grade or higher in Geometry or Geometry & Trigonometry Honors or B grade or higher in the most recent Math course above the level of Geometry with Algebraic Thinking
+Science/Technology: AP Computer Science A (Online only, 2020-2021) Senior, Junior, or Sophomore year by departmental recommendation.
+Algebra II Honors prior or concurrently; Intro. to Computer Programming, Computer Programming II, or previous programming experience with instructor permission, B+ or higher in Precalculus; Test grade average of B+ or higher in Honors Chemistry; Test grade average of B+ or higher in Physics, if already taken; B+ or higher in Algebra II; Previous programming experience Science/Technology: AP Computer Science Principles Senior, Junior, or Sophomore year by departmental recommendation.
+Geometry B grade or higher in Geometry or Geometry &amp; Trigonometry Honors or B grade or higher in the most recent Math course above the level of Geometry with Algebraic Thinking

-SPECIAL CURRICULAR PATHWAYS IN S.T.E.A.M:
+SPECIAL CURRICULAR PATHWAYS

-SCIENCE, TECHNOLOGY, ENGINEERING, ART, AND MATHEMATICS
+PATHWAYS IN S.T.E.A.M: SCIENCE, TECHNOLOGY, ENGINEERING, ART, AND MATHEMATICS